 Currently, Andrey Dzyndzya and Vladimir Kadura are being remanded in Lukyanovskiy Detention Centre in Kiev.

-The Open Dialog Foundation hereby expresses its concern over the arrest of the journalist of ‘Dorozhnyi Kontrol’, Andrey Dzyndzya and the activist Vladimir Kadura.
+The Open Dialogue Foundation hereby expresses its concern over the arrest of the journalist of ‘Dorozhnyi Kontrol’, Andrey Dzyndzya and the activist Vladimir Kadura.
 The hasty nature of the judicial review of their cases casts doubt over the objectivity and impartiality of the court.
 The criminal prosecution of Viktor Smaliy, the defender of the journalist, also raises anxiety.
 We hereby urge the international community to monitor the case of Andrey Dzyndzya and other arrested activists, as well as to exert pressure on the Ukrainian authorities in order to avoid political oppression and unfair trials in relation to the participants of Euro-Maidan.